Joint home loan: Tips for co-buying property

 You may want to consider setting up a joint bank account with sufficient funds to cover your mortgage and property expenses.
 This may involve both you and your partner depositing a certain amount into the account each week.

-Considerations when purchasing with a partner
+Considerations when buying a property with a partner

 Here are some things you may want to consider before joining forces: